 SPI Pixel Strip/Dot controller: controls up to 4 universes of LED pixels over two outputs featuring standalone mode.

-Important: ENTTEC's return-to-base warranty for this product does not cover damage caused by inappropriate use, application, or modification to the product.
+⚠️ Heads up: ENTTEC’s return to base warranty for this product does not cover damage caused by inappropriate use, application, or modification to the product.

 - This device must be operated in accordance with applicable national and local electrical and construction codes.